sigp/lighthouse/book/src/validator-manager-create.md

 lighthouse \
     validator-manager \
     create \
+    --network mainnet \
     --first-index 0 \
     --count 2 \
     --eth1-withdrawal-address <ADDRESS> \
     --suggested-fee-recipient <ADDRESS> \
     --output-path ./
 ```
+> If the flag `--first-index` is not provided, it will default to using index 0.
 > The `--suggested-fee-recipient` flag may be omitted to use whatever default
 > value the VC uses.
-It does not necessarily need to be idential to
+It does not necessarily need to be identical to
 > `--eth1-withdrawal-address`.
+> The command will create the `deposits.json` and `validators.json` in the present working directory.
+If you would like these files to be created in a different directory, change the value of `output-path`, for example `--output-path /desired/directory`.
+The directory will be created if the path does not exist.

 Then, import the validators to a running VC with: